 Need help finding more information on this topic?
-Contact the Reference Desk for assistance.
+Contact Reference for assistance.

 Montana became a state in 1889.
 Legal materials from 1864 to 1889 relate to the Territory of Montana.

 A print version of the current Montana Constitution is contained in the Montana Code Annotated (MCA), Vol. 1.
 Annotations to the current Constitution are available in the Annotations to the MCA, a separate title.
-The Montana Code Annotated is available online without annotations.
 The Organic Act (which created the Montana Territory), the 1889 Constitution, and the 1972 Constitution are available online here.

 These are the laws of Montana.
 A print version is contained in the Montana Code Annotated, published in the fall of every odd numbered year (after the legislative session).
 Older editions of the Montana Code can be found here.